-When the writer implies the lack of a king explains Micah's mess [cf Judges 18: 1], one could understand such an unqualified statement if the writer were living during David's reign or, at the least, the early part of Solomon's reign.
-But he could never have given such a naïve [gullible] explanation if he had lived in Solomon's later years or during the years of the divided kingdom when a godly king was a rare bird (occasionally found in Judah) [and not at all in Israel, the northern kingdom] and kingship generally had proven almost a consistent disappointment, the king himself often being the source of corruption.
-Our writer's no-king argument makes sense only if the writer lived at a time when Israel had had little historical experience with kingship and at a time when what Israel had experienced to that point had been-on the whole-positive.
-93 Thus, the "no king" formula helps us date the book of Judges at the end of David's reign or the early part of Solomon's reign when he was ruling wisely.
+98 Davis, Judges-Such a Great Salvation, p.
+116, emphasis mine When the writer implies the lack of a king explains Micah's mess [cf. Judges 18: 1, DM], one could understand such an unqualified statement if the writer were living during David's reign or, at the least, the early part of Solomon's reign.
+But he could never have given such a naïve explanation if he had lived in Solomon's later years or during the years of the divided kingdom when a godly king was a rare bird (occasionally found in Judah) [and not at all in Israel, the northern kingdom, DM] and kingship generally had proven almost a consistent disappointment, the king himself often being the source of corruption.
+Our writer's no-king argument makes sense only if the writer lived at a time when Israel had had little historical experience with kingship and at a time when what Israel had experienced to that point had been-on the whole-positive.99 Thus, the "no king" formula helps us date the book of Judges at the end of David's reign or the early part of Solomon's reign when he was ruling wisely.
 By the end of Solomon's reign (his apostasy), or after the divided kingdom, a Davidic king would not have seemed the final solution to Israel's problem.
 And, indeed, it wasn't.
-This leads us naturally to the typology of the book of Judges in light of the subsequent history of Israel disclosed in Samuel and Kings.
-The solution to Israel's anarchy (chaos) was, in the final analysis, not a merely human Davidic descendent.
-These descendents also failed to restore Israel.
+This leads us naturally to the typology of the book of Judges considering the subsequent history of Israel disclosed in Samuel and Kings.
+The solution to Israel's anarchy (chaos) was, in the final analysis, not a merely human Davidic descendant.
+These descendants also failed to restore Israel.
 Another Davidic king must arise, Jesus Christ, a perfect human king who was also God.
 Thus, Judges points us to the Gospels and the arrival of Israel's perfect king who brings spiritual order out of chaos-at least for those who believe in Him.
 Without the internal rule of Christ in one's life, every individual is a law unto himself "doing what is right in his own eyes".
-But when Christ saves him, his spiritual chaos is dispelled and spiritual order is restored.
-He is no longer a man or woman with "no king", but one who lives under the lordship of Christ.
+But when Christ saves him, his spiritual chaos is dispelled and spiritual order is established.
+He is no longer a man or woman with no king, but one who lives under the lordship of Christ.
 Eventually, Christ will return to continue His conquest over all creation, restoring the divine order and peace to the entire universe (Rev. 19).
-3. Reverse Symmetry (Chiastic Symmetry) Walsh has pointed out that a reverse symmetry (or chiasm) is simply "a series of nested inclusions" forming an ABC/C'B'A' pattern. (p.
-111).
-To illustrate this, consider the symmetry of 1 Kings 1:1-2: 12.
+Again, this will preach!
+3. Reverse Symmetry (Chiastic Symmetry)